 It’s pretty hard to describe in how many ways the gameplay experience is so damn perfect in SB:AR.
 So instead of trying to do that through more words (and failing at it), I’ll just put some in-game screens that I think express all of that with much more clarity.
 After all, a picture does speak a thousand words.

-This aricle serves as a celebration of this underrated game, and if you've played this game, please drop a comment about what you feel about SB: AR.
+This article serves as a celebration of this underrated game, and if you've played this game, please drop a comment about how you feel about Shin Budokai: Another Road.

 Comments